srinidhibhat45/srinidhi-blogs/content/post/podcast-3/index.md

 ---
-title: "Shri’s Podcast: Ep #3"
+title: "Book review: SHANTARAM by Gregory David Roberts (Shri’s Podcast: Ep #3)"
 description: "This is the third episode of Shri's Podcast where I review my favorite book Shantaram by Gregory David Roberts.."
 date: "2020-12-24"
 slug: "podcast-3"